-- 3. Have you ever heard of the phrase "person-centered planning"?

-- Yes

-- □ No

-- Not sure

-- 4. What comes to mind when you hear "person-centered planning"?
-What do you know about it?

-"Person-Centered Planning" is an ongoing problem-solving process used to help people with disabilities plan for their future.
-In person-centered planning, groups of people focus on an individual and that person's vision of what they would like to do in the future.

-An "individualized person-centered planning process" is used to help family members/people with developmental disabilities identify unique strengths, interests, abilities, preferences, resources, and desired outcomes as they relate to community employment as well as how to have a meaningful life in the community.

-These questions are usually initiated by your team at your local county board of developmental disabilities.
-The driver/main decision maker of this process should be the person living with a developmental disability.

-- 5. Based on what you just read, have you gone through the process of "person-centered planning?"
+you support nave e participated in air individualized person-centered planning process. ve you ever heard of the phrase "person-centered planning"?
+Yes No Not sure nat comes to mind when you hear "person-centered planning"?
+What you know about it? people with disal d Planning" is an ongoing problem-solving process used to help cilities plan for their future.
+In person-centered planning, groups of an individual and that person's vision of what they would like to do in members/people abilities, preferer d person-centered planning process" is used to help family with developmental disabilities identify unique strengths, interests, nces, resources, and desired outcomes as they relate to community well as how to have a meaningful life in the community. developmental d are usually initiated by your team at your local county board of isabilities.
+The driver/main decision maker of this process should be with a developmental disability. "pe sed on what you just read, have you gone through the process of erson-centered planning?"
+Yes No Not sure lent: 6.
+Ple me ease mark all that apply.
+Someone has asked you, your family mber or the people you support about your/their Interests

-- Yes

-- □ No

-- □ Not sure

-- 6. Please mark all that apply.
-Someone has asked you, your family member or the people you support about your/their - Interests

-- □ Abilities

-- □ Preferences

-- $\hfill\square$ None of these were asked

-- Not sure

-- 7. Please mark all that apply.
-Someone has considered your/your family member's/the people you support and their

-- □ Strengths

-- □ desired outcomes

-- □ resources that you/they might have that may help you/them

-- □ None were considered

-- Not sure

-- 8. If you have been through the "person-centered planning process," please describe some details of the process that you went through.
+Со □ Abilities □ Preferences □ None of these were asked □ Not sure □ mment: Please mark all that apply.
+Someone has considered your/your family member's/the people you support and their Strengths desired outcomes resources that you/they might have that may help you/them None were considered Not sure 8.
+If you have been through the "person-centered planning process," please describe some details of the process that you went through.
 (For example what did you do in this process?
 What role did you see yourself in when it was being implemented?
-How was this process implemented overall?) - 9.
-What challenges have you had with the "person-centered planning process"? - 10.
-What successes have you had with the "person-centered planning process"? - 11.
-What suggestions do you have to improve the "person-centered planning process"?

-Part 2: Ohio's Employment First Initiative
+How was this process implemented overall?)
+9. What challenges have you had with the "person-centered planning process"?
+10 .What successes have you had with the "person-centered planning process"?
+11 .What suggestions do you have to improve the "person-centered planning process"?
+Part 2: Ohio's s Employment First Initiative survey will ask you to discuss if you, your family member or the people